kwant-project/kwant/doc/source/tutorial/tutorial5.rst

 be aware of the fact that electron and hole excitations are related!), which we now implement in Kwant.

-For this we restrict ourselves to a simple spin-less system without magnetic field, so that :math:`\Delta` is just a number (which we choose real), and :math:`\mathcal{T}H\mathcal{T}^{-1}=H_0^*=H_0`.
+For this we restrict ourselves to a simple spinless system without magnetic field, so that :math:`\Delta` is just a number (which we choose real), and :math:`\mathcal{T}H\mathcal{T}^{-1}=H_0^*=H_0`.